Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Parameterization in terms of Monodromy Data

-Its {\it analytic continuation}, when $x$ goes around a small loop around $x=0$, or $x=1$, or $x=\infty$, may have a behavior different from (\ref{pro2y}).
-For the purpose of this paper, it is enough to consider the analytic continuation when $x$ goes around a loop around $x=0$.
-Such a loop is $x\mapsto x e^{2\pi i}$ ($|x|<1$).
-The branch $y(x,\nu,d)$ undergoes a meromorphic continuation,
+For a given $PVI_\mu$, let $\nu>0$ and $d\in{\bf C}$ be given (equivalently, let monodromy data be given).
+Let us denote

-The new branch $y(x,\nu^\prime,d^\prime)$ has the same behavior (\ref{pro2y}), and it is parametrized in terms of new monodromy data $p_{ij}^\prime$, $i,j\in\{0,x,1\}$, in the same way as $y(x,\nu,d)$ is parameterized in terms of $p_{ij}$, as in Proposition \ref{lem1}.
-The new monodromy data $p_{ij}^\prime$'s are obtained from the $p_{ij}$'s by an action of the braid group (for a review, see \cite{guz2010}, section 2.1) as follows
+This is the branch with behavior (\ref{pro2y}).
+Its {\it analytic continuation} when $x$ goes around a small loop around $x=0$, or $x=1$, or $x=\infty$ may have a behavior different from (\ref{pro2y}).
+For the local analysis at $x=0$, it is enough to consider the analytic continuation when $x$ goes around a loop around $x=0$, namely $x\mapsto x e^{2\pi i}$ ($|x|<1$).
+The new branch is parametrized in terms of new monodromy data $p_{ij}^\prime$, $i,j\in\{0,x,1\}$, computable by an action of the braid group as follows (see \cite{DM}):